mklewandowski/inkies/README.md

 Inkies is an underwater action game featuring design and art by my 7-year-old cousin.

 ## Gameplay
+Inkies supports multiple input mechanisms:
-Use the arrow or WASD keys to move.
-Press space to shoot.
-On mobile, use the virtual d-pad to move and shoot or drag to move and shoot.
+- Use the arrow or WASD keys to move.
+Press space to ink nasties.
+- Use the virtual d-pad to move and ink nasties.
+- Click and drag to move and ink nasties.

 Avoid nasties and get a high score.

 ![Inkies gameplay](https://github.com/mklewandowski/inkies/blob/main/Assets/Images/inkies-gameplay.gif?raw=true)